Semrush helps you:

 (You want all product pages to be three clicks or fewer from your homepage.)

-Example of an SEO and User-Friendly Ecommerce Site Architecture
+Example of an SEO- and User-Friendly Ecommerce Site Architecture

-Now that you’ve seen an example of how not to do things, it’s time to take a look at an example of a well-optimized ecommerce site architecture.
+Let’s take a look at an example of a well-optimized ecommerce site architecture.

-Well-optimized site architecture
+Well optimized site architecture

 As you can see, link authority is concentrated in the site’s product and category pages.